openshift/enhancements/enhancements/machine-api/control-plane.md

 - As a SRE, I want to have consumable API primitives in place to resize Control Plane compute resources so I can develop upper level automation tooling atop.
 E.g Control Plane autoresizing to support a severe growth peak of the number of worker nodes.

 #### Story 5
 - As an operator, I want my machine API cluster infrastructure to be self healing so I want faulty nodes to be remediated automatically for safety scenarios.
+This includes having self healing Control Plane machines.

 #### Story 6
 - As a multi cluster operator, I want to have a universal user experience for managing the Control Plane in a declarative manner across any cloud provider, bare metal and any flavour of the product that have in common the topology assumed in this doc.